arekinath/node-ssh-fingerprint/README.md

 - `true` if the given fingerprint matches the given public key, `false` otherwise

+### `fingerprint.verifier(fingerprint[, algorithms]);`

+Returns a `verify` function specialised to verifying any given public key against the given fingerprint.
+This can be used to pre-parse and validate a fingerprint before using the returned function to iterate over available keys to find it.

+Parameters:

+- `fingerprint`, `algorithms`: as for `fingerprint.verify()` above

+Returns

+- `func (pubkey)`: a partially evaluated `verify` function

 ### `fingerprint.FormatNotSupported`

 Error subclass thrown by `fingerprint.verify()` when the supplied fingerprint is not in a recognised format.